AvanzaBank/astrix/doc/tutorial/part2.md

 When we configure Astrix we provide a setting, `"restaurantFinderUri"` with a value that contains the serviceUri to the `LunchRestaurantFinder` mock instance.
 When Astrix creates an instance of `LunchRestaurantFinder` (which is done indirectly when we create the `LunchSuggester` bean in the test) the process goes like this:

-1. Astrix sees that its a configuration-api (`@AstrixConfigApi`)
+1. Astrix sees that it is a service (the api-provider is annotated with `@AstrixServiceProvider`) and that service properties should be looked up in configuration (`@AstrixConfigApi`)
-2. Astrix queries the configuration for the entry name defined by the annotation ("restaurantFinderUri") to get the serviceUri, lets say that its value is `"direct:21"`
+3. Astrix queries the configuration for the entry name defined by the `@AstrixConfigApi` annotation ("restaurantFinderUri") to get the serviceUri, lets say that its value is `"direct:21"`
 3. Astrix parses the serviceUri to find what `AstrixServiceComponent` to use for binding, in this case `"direct"`
 4. Astrix delegates service binding to `AstrixDirectComponent`, passing in all component-specific properties, in this case `"21"`
 5. The `AstrixDirectComponent` queries its internal registry of objects and finds our mock instance and returns it